fieldtrip/website/tutorial/electrode.md

 *Figures: Location of the fiducials*

 	cfg = [];
 	cfg.method        = 'fiducial';
-	cfg. coordsys = 'ctf';
+	cfg.coordsys      = 'ctf';
 	cfg.fiducial.nas  = fiducials.elecpos(1,:); %position of NAS
 	cfg.fiducial.lpa  = fiducials.elecpos(2,:); %position of LPA
 	cfg.fiducial.rpa  = fiducials.elecpos(3,:); %position of RPA
-	head_surface = ft_meshrealign(cfg,head_surface);
+	head_surface = ft_meshrealign(cfg, head_surface);

-Again we visualise the head surface, but we also plot the axes along with it.
+Again we visualize the head surface, and now we also plot the axes of the coordinate system along with it.

 	ft_plot_axes(head_surface)
 	ft_plot_mesh(head_surface)

 {% include image src="/assets/img/tutorial/electrode/structure_realigned.jpg" width="300" %}
 *Figure: Realigned head surface*

 ### Identify electrode locations

-The previous made sure that our head model is now in the right coordinate system.
-This allows us now to identify the electrode locations.
-With our scanner the texture mapping quality is not fitting the actual structural data, so for identifying the electrode locations we remove the texture mapping.
+The previous step ensured that our head surface is in the coordinate system in which we want the electrode positions to be defined.
+We continue with identifying the electrode locations.
+With the structure sensor 3D-scanner, the texture mapping (i.e. the photo) is not fitting the structural data (i.e. the geometry), so for identifying the electrode locations we ignore the texture mapping and just rely on the bumps corresponding to the electrodes.

-To localise the electrode we use the crates that are visible on the surface.

 	cfg = [];
 	cfg.method = 'headshape';
-	elec = ft_electrodeplacement(cfg,head_surface);
+	elec = ft_electrodeplacement(cfg, head_surface);

 {% include image src="/assets/img/tutorial/electrode/structure_electrodeplacement.png" width="500" %}
 *Figure: Identifying electrode locations*

 ### Assign electrode labels

-Now we need to assign the correct labels.
-We used the [M10](http://www.easycap.de/e/electrodes/13_M10.htm) arrangement.
+The next step is to assign the labels to all electrodes.
+In the specific case, we used an electrode cap from [Easycap](https://www.easycap.de) that has the electrodes in the [M10](http://www.easycap.de/e/electrodes/13_M10.htm) arrangement.

-As [ft_electrodeplacement](/reference/ft_electrodeplacement) uses the the labelling scheme '1','2',... and so on we need to assign the correct labels the reference, ground and the anatomical landmarks NAS,LPA and RPA.
+The call to **[ft_electrodeplacement](/reference/ft_electrodeplacement)** returns default electrode labels as '1','2',... and so on, which is correct for the first 60 electrodes.
+To assign the correct labels to the reference, ground and to the anatomical landmarks (NAS, LPA and RPA), we use the following piece of MATLAB code:

 	elec.label(61:65) = { ...
 	    'GND'